 In my informal polling, it was interesting to me what were dorm room concerns to the gentlemen vs. the ladies.
 The guys – a comfy bed and a place for food.
 The ladies – that the room feels organized and aesthetically pleasing.
 No statement about man vs. woman here, but what it all boils down to as far as I can tell is giving a dorm room the comforts of home!

-Since this year we’re sending off Peter, and then in quick succession, our daughter next year, I thought I’d keep running lists of the absolute essentials for college dorm living.
+Since our kids are all heading off to college in short order, I thought I’d keep running lists of the absolute essentials for college dorm living.
 If you are heading to college or shipping off your kid sometime soon, here’s the guy’s function-over-form list we’ve culled together with our college-aged advisors.
+Check out the women’s dorm room essentials here!

 GUYS’ DORM ROOM ESSENTIALS